spacetelescope/gwcs/docs/gwcs/developer_introduction.rst

   spherical coordinates).
   In this case we put the detector center at 30 degrees (RA = 2 hours)
 - Celestial latitude (i.e., Dec) of the fiducial point.
 Here Dec = 45 degrees.
 - Longitude of celestial pole in input coordinate system.
-With north up, this always corresponds to a value of 180.
+With north up, and tangent projection, this always corresponds to a value of 180.

 The more general case where the detector is not aligned with north, would have a rotation transform after the pixelshift and pixelscale transformations to